 Gateways

-On the Gateways page, you can configure a Virtual Asset or a Subnet, both of which require a Linux Asset running the XTNA-agent to provide access.
-We call this Linux asset the providing asset.
+On the Assets page, you can also configure a Virtual Asset, a Subnet, or an Exit Node, all of which require a Linux Asset running the XTNA-agent to provide access.
+We call this Linux asset the gateway asset.

 Virtual Asset

-A virtual asset is a device that doesn't have an XTNA-agent running on it, but is made available by the providing asset.
+A virtual asset is a device that doesn't have an XTNA-agent running on it, but is made available by the gateway asset.

-The virtual asset must have an IP that is reachable from the providing asset (usually from the same local area network), this IP goes into the public IP field of its configuration.
+The virtual asset must have an IP that is reachable from the gateway asset (usually from the same local area network), this IP goes into the public IP field of its configuration.

 Typical use cases are devices where you can't install our XTNA-agent but still want to make them available to clients, e.g. printers, NAS, IP cameras or industrial devices.